course-dprep/Airbnb-effect-of-price-on-reviews/README.md

 * London
 * Paris

 Two data points are used.
-The top 100 most expensive and the 100 cheapest single rooms will be further examined in the research.
+The top 100 most expensive and the 100 cheapest private rooms will be further examined in the research.

 __Variable types__